-LYCOPENE, found in bright red fruits and vegetables
+Found in bright red fruits and vegetables

 Lycopene, a carotenoid and antioxidant that neutralizes the free radicals produced from too much sun, is the bright red pigment that colors tomatoes, watermelons, papayas, guavas, rosehips and other vivid red fruits.
 It also minimizes the inflammatory response caused by UV damage, making these foods a summer staple when spending extra time outside.

-ASTAXANTHIN, found in wild-caught seafood and algaes
+Found in wild-caught seafood and algaes

 Micro-algaes such as chlorella and spirulina also contain astaxanthin, 550 times more powerful than Vitamin E, that has been shown to protect the skin and eyes against UV radiation.
 Add to summer smoothies, dressings and enjoy alone in purified water after a long day in the sun.

-ANTIOXIDANTS & VITAMIN C, found in fresh citrus fruits and berries
+Found in fresh citrus and berries

 Strawberries, not only a wonderful source of antioxidants and Vitamin C, also contain special tannins that can help reduce the sting of a sunburn, so try mashing them up and then slathering on the affected area for natural relief.
 We also recommend Marie Veronique Vitamin C-Therapy for sun exposure repair.

-CAROTENOIDS & BETA CAROTENE, found in leafy greens, carrots, sweet potatoes and beets
+Found in leafy greens, carrots, sweet potatoes and beets

 Green leafy vegetables are particularly rich in carotenoid compounds known as xanthophylls.
 And not only are carrots beneficial for eye health, but they happen to be one of the best dietary sources of beta-carotene that protects the skin against free radical damage caused from sun exposure.

-CATECHINS, found in green tea and cacao
+Found in green tea and cacao

 Catechins contain disease-preventing properties that protect against sunburn inflammation and long-term UV radiation damage.
 Green tea also contains ECGCs that have been shown to stop genetic damage in human skin cells exposed to UV light.

-POLYPHENOLS, found in red grapes
+Found in red grapes

 Phytonutrients found in red grapes can slow down the formation of destructive reactive oxygen species that form in skin cells, which has been linked to sun damage and skin cancer.
 They also contain proanthocyanidins and other polyphenols (found in the grape’s seeds) that inhibit skin cancer induced by UV rays.

-VITAMIN E, found in almonds, spinach and avocado
+Found in almonds, spinach and avocado